pentandra/lifepreserver/content/blog/getting-ready-for-ngs.markdown

 books, hotel stays, computers or mobile devices, etc. Why are _we_ setting up a booth?

-We are a software company, but we feel that is only *part* of what we are trying to offer.
-Community is very important to us.
-Part of the reason we are [open](/open/) is so that we can become an active, contributing member of the genealogy community---we don't want to be labeled merely as a "vendor."
-We're starting small, but we hope that a community of developers, genealogists, marketers, and enthusiasts will _want_ to join us in an awesome project with ambitious goals.
-We've never done this before, though, so I hope we don't mess it up somehow.

 The answer that kept impressing on us was that we need to have a booth that invites people in for open discussion.
 There are many booths that feel closed off, giving the feeling that the company likes a separation between itself and its customers.
 We feel that our customers are part of our company and we want them to feel welcome to come in and make themselves at home.
 We're just ordinary people trying to do amazing things.
 We want others to be a part of it.

+We are a software company, but we feel that is only *part* of what we are trying to offer.
+Community is very important to us.
+Part of the reason we are [open](/open/) is so that we can become an active, contributing member of the genealogy community---we don't want to be labeled merely as a "vendor."
+We're starting small, but we hope that a community of developers, genealogists, marketers, and enthusiasts will _want_ to join us in an awesome project with ambitious goals.

 ![Booth Layout](/images/booth.png){: .mod .aside .static }